walmartlabs/lacinia/docs/contributing.rst

 We make it a top priority to ensure that anyone who writes an application using Lacinia will be free from upgrade headaches, even as Lacinia gains more features.

-We have, so far, expressly `not` documented the internal structure of compiled schema or pacrsed query, so that we can be free to be fluid in making future improvements.
+We have, so far, expressly `not` documented the internal structure of compiled schema or parsed query, so that we can be free to be fluid in making future improvements.